Introduction

 `-nvme0n1p5 259:5 0 5G 0 part

-EFI Partition Identification (Do not touch this partition!):
+EFI Partition ID (Do NOT touch this partition!):

 livecd ~ # blkid --label "EFI - GENTO"